 Pizza Hummus--dairy and sesame free

-What do you like to eat with hummus or bean dip?
+How do you like to eat your hummus?